fzero/lhl-lectures/w4d1-sql-intro/README.md

 In other words, `INNER JOIN`s need reciprocity, while `OUTER JOIN`s don't care.

+When the type of `JOIN` isn't specified, SQL will assume you're talking about a `LEFT INNER JOIN`.

 ## Creating the database and loading some data

 We're using [SQLite](https://sqlite.org/) for our example database.
 To recreate the data discussed in class on your machine, follow the steps below: